kristin-vrona/Kristin-Vrona-Portfolio/index.md

 <img src="https://github.com/kristin-vrona/Kristin-Vrona-Portfolio/blob/master/assets/images/Envrion headshot.jpeg?raw=true" width="50%" hspace="20" align="right">

 My name is Kristin Vrona.
 I recently earned my Ph.D. in Economics from Northern Illinois University, where I also completed my M.A. in Economics.
 I specialize in labor economics and applied econometrics, with a research focus that integrates health economics and public policy analysis.
+I have also conducted secondary research in game theory and strategic behavior and look forward to continuing to develop these skills.

 **I am currently on the job market and open to interviews.
 I am also willing to discuss relocation.**